Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Introduction

+The ideas behind the proofs of these results are summarised in Remark \ref{rem:ideaQ1} below, but we highlight here that all the integral-operator bounds used in these arguments are sharp up to a factor of $\log k$.
+Therefore, to lower these thresholds on $h$ for which quasi-optimality is proved, one would need to use different arguments than in the present paper.
+We also highlight that recent experiments by Baydoun and Marburg \cite{Ma:16, BaMa:17, Ma:17, BaMa:18} give examples of Helmholtz problems where the $h$-BEM suffers from a pollution effect, and therefore determining the sharp threshold on $h$ for $k$-independent quasi-optimality to hold in general is an exciting open question.

+\paragraph{Summary of main results regarding Q2 and their context.} There has been a large amount of research effort expended on understanding empirically how iteration counts for integral-equation formulations of scattering problems involving the Helmholtz or Maxwell equations depend on $k$; see, e.g, \cite{AlBoLe:07, AnDa:07, BoBrLeTu:15, BrElPaTu:09, ViGrGi:14}, and the references therein.

+To our knowledge, however, there are no sharp $k$-explicit bounds in the literature, for any integral-equation formulation of a Helmholtz or Maxwell scattering problem, on the number of iterations GMRES requires to achieve a prescribed accuracy.
+The main reason, in this current setting of the Helmholtz exterior Dirichlet problem, is that the operator $\opA$ is non-normal for all obstacles other than the circle and sphere \cite{BeSp:11, BePhSp:13}.
+Therefore, for sufficiently-accurate discretisations, the Galerkin matrix of $\opA$ is also non-normal, and one cannot use the well-known bounds on GMRES iterations in terms of the condition number (see, e.g., the review in \cite[\S6]{SiSz:07}).

-Combining the coercivity result in \cite{SpKaSm:15}, the $\LtGt$ bounds in \cite{GaSm:15}, \cite[Appendix A]{HaTa:15}, and \cite{Ga:15}, and the improved version of the Elman estimate by Beckermann, Goreinov, and Tyrtyshnikov (stated as Part (b) of Theorem \ref{thm:Elman} below), we obtain that, for 2- and 3-d smooth convex obstacles with strictly positive curvature, the number of GMRES iterations growing like $k^{1/3}$ is sufficient to have the error in the iterative solution bounded independently of $k$ (see \S\ref{sec:r3} below).
+In this paper, we prove that, for 2- and 3-d analytic obstacles with strictly positive curvature, the number of GMRES iterations growing like $k^{1/3}$ is sufficient to have the error in the iterative solution bounded independently of $k$ (see Theorem \ref{thm:GMRES1} below).
 Numerical experiments in \S\ref{sec:num} show that the numbers of GMRES iterations for the sphere and an ellipsoid grow slightly less than $k^{1/3}$ ($k^{0.29}$ for the sphere and $k^{0.28}$ for an ellipsoid), and thus our bound is effectively sharp.

-\paragraph{The choice of the coupling parameter $\eta$.} An important issue that we have so far glossed over is how to choose the coupling parameter $\eta$ in the integral equations \eqref{eq:direct} and \eqref{eq:indirect}?